alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

 $directoryRole = Get-EntraDirectoryRole -Filter "DisplayName eq 'Helpdesk Administrator'"
 $user = Get-EntraUser -Filter "UserPrincipalName eq 'SawyerM@contoso.com'"
 $roleMemberParams = @{
-        ObjectId = $directoryRole.ObjectId
+        DirectoryRoleId = $directoryRole.Id
-        RefObjectId = $user.ObjectId
+        RefObjectId = $user.Id
 }
 Add-EntraDirectoryRoleMember @roleMemberParams
 ```

 This command adds a user to a Microsoft Entra role.
 To retrieve roles, use the command [Get-EntraDirectoryRole](/powershell/module/microsoft.graph.entra/get-entradirectoryrole).

-- `-ObjectId` - specifies the unique identifier (ObjectId) of the directory role to which you want to add a member.
+- `-DirectoryRoleId` - specifies the unique identifier (ObjectId) of the directory role to which you want to add a member.
 - `-RefObjectId` - specifies the unique identifier (ObjectId) of the user, group, or service principal that you want to add as a member of the specified directory role.

 ## Manage user licenses